Synchronization Primitives

 ove_mutex_create(mtx) |

-Allocate and initialise a mutex (heap or zero-heap macro). |
+Allocate and initialise a mutex (heap mode only; gated by OVE_HEAP_SYNC). |

 ove_mutex_destroy(mtx) |

-Destroy and free a mutex created with ove_mutex_create(). |
+Destroy and free a mutex created with ove_mutex_create() (heap mode only). |

-ove_mutex_lock(mtx, timeout_ms) |
+ove_mutex_lock(mtx, timeout_ns) |

 Acquire the mutex.
-Blocks up to timeout_ms ms; pass OVE_WAIT_FOREVER to block indefinitely.
+Blocks up to timeout_ns ns; pass OVE_WAIT_FOREVER to block indefinitely.
 Returns OVE_ERR_TIMEOUT if the deadline expires. |

 ove_mutex_unlock(mtx) |